Understanding and Overcoming Negative Thinking Patterns

 - 3 min read

-Have you ever noticed yourself reacting the same way to situations: feeling anxious, frustrated, or self-critical, without fully understanding why?
-These patterns often come from automatic thoughts that operate beneath our awareness.
-Over time, they can shape our emotional responses, relationships, and overall mental health.
+Have you ever found yourself reacting to situations with anxiety, frustration, or self-criticism?
+It can feel overwhelming, right?
+Often, these reactions stem from automatic thoughts that operate beneath our awareness.
+Over time, they shape our emotional responses, relationships, and overall mental health.

-For many people, these repeated reactions are tied to negative thinking patterns and cognitive distortions that keep us feeling stuck.
+For many, these repeated reactions are tied to negative thinking patterns and cognitive distortions that keep us feeling stuck.

-Mindfulness practices help us notice which wolf is active in any given moment.
-By learning to observe our thoughts and emotions without judgment, we can begin to shift our mindset and intentionally nurture more supportive patterns of thinking.
+Mindfulness practices help us notice which wolf is active at any given moment.
+By learning to observe our thoughts and emotions without judgment, we can shift our mindset and nurture more supportive thinking patterns.

 Understanding Cognitive Distortions (Thinking Errors)

-Cognitive distortions are patterns of thinking that distort reality, often making situations feel more overwhelming, rigid, or negative than they actually are.
+Cognitive distortions are patterns of thinking that distort reality.
+They often make situations feel more overwhelming, rigid, or negative than they truly are.
 These thinking errors are common in experiences of anxiety, stress, and low self-esteem.

 Some common cognitive distortions include: